-You might think your project isn’t impressive or it might not be finished so you don’t want to present it.
-You should present it anyway!
-Honestly, geohackathons isn’t about being the best or being competitive.
-It’s all about having fun, making friends and solving the earth’s problems.
+You might think your project isn’t impressive or that it is not finished.
+Present it anyway!
+Honestly, Geo-Hackathons isn’t about being the best or being competitive.
+It’s all about having fun and solving the earth’s problems.
 Presenting your geohack gives you a chance to be proud of what you’ve done, and you should be proud.

 WHO CAN APPLY OR PARTICIPATE IN THE GEO-HACKATHON?

 The Geo-Hackathon is intended for researcher/students- Undergraduate, Master, Doctorial (including staffs on approved programmes) of the University of Ibadan.

 There are no rules that limit team size.
 We recommend between 3-5 members, but it is up to the group to determine the best size for their project.